Matt Ketchum (MKUltraman), digital infrastructure consultant based in Tokyo, Japan

 What I Do

 I fix all of that.
-The typical engagement starts with a Stack Audit that maps everything, quantifies the waste, and delivers a clear action plan.
-Most clients see significant savings within 60 days.
-From there, I either build the new infrastructure myself or hand off the plan for their team to execute.
+Most work starts with a 45-minute decision session.
+If the issue is structural, the next step is a Stack Audit that maps everything, quantifies the waste, and delivers a clear action plan.
+From there, I either build the new infrastructure myself or stay on to manage it.

 Industries I Work With